-9.4.4 Acceptance procedures are set out below.
+9.5.4 Acceptance procedures are set out below.
 Exemptions to this Regulation are detailed in 9.15 (Negotiated contract), 9.15 (Single Quotation/Tender Contract) and 9.16 (Proprietary Article or Service).
 The tender rules relating to procurements made under the EU Directive will always apply.
 Post tender negotiation may only take place under the conditions set out in 9.15 (Negotiated Contract)

-9.5 SELECTION CRITERIA
+9.6 SELECTION CRITERIA

-9.5.1 Unless otherwise required by collaborative frameworks or contracts as set out in 9.4 (Purchasing Procedures and Thresholds), the selection of organisations to be invited to quote or tender under these Contract Regulations shall be based on a combination of technical capacity, quality and financial standing, in accordance with the principles of the EU directives.
+9.6.1 Unless otherwise required by collaborative frameworks or contracts as set out in 9.4 (Purchasing Procedures and Thresholds), the selection of organisations to be invited to quote or tender under these Contract Regulations shall be based on a combination of technical capacity, quality and financial standing, in accordance with the principles of the EU directives.

-9.6 INVITATIONS TO TENDER
+9.7 INVITATIONS TO TENDER

-- 9.6.1 All tenders issued by the Police and Crime Commissioner shall consist of instructions to tenderers regarding submission information, terms, conditions and specification with a pricing schedule to be returned in accordance with the conditions specified in 9.4. - 9.6.2 Completed tenders shall be submitted by the date and time and in the manner stated in the instruction for invitation to tender (electronic being the preferred method) and shall comply with the public sector requirement around being anonymous prior to opening of the document.
+- 9.7.1 All tenders issued by the Police and Crime Commissioner shall consist of instructions to tenderers regarding submission information, terms, conditions and specification with a pricing schedule. - 9.7.2 Completed tenders shall be submitted by the date and time and in the manner stated in the instruction for invitation to tender (electronic being the preferred method) and shall comply with the public sector requirement around being anonymous prior to opening of the document.

-9.7 OPENING OF TENDERS
+9.8 OPENING OF TENDERS

-- 9.7.1 All tenders shall be opened at one time, which shall be as soon as practicable after the time appointed for their opening in the invitation to tender. - 9.7.2 Where examination of tenders reveals clerical errors or discrepancies which would affect the tender figure(s) in an otherwise successful tender, the tenderer should be afforded an opportunity of confirming, withdrawing or correcting his offer (the correction of genuine errors is permitted for tenders which are compliant in all other aspects).
-This should be documented, including the reason(s) for referral back to the tenderer. - 9.7.3 The Police and Crime Commissioner delegates to the Chief Executive the discretion to permit the consideration of tenders which do not comply strictly with the above rules, subject to the reasoning behind any discretion exercised being properly recorded.
+- 9.8.1 All tenders shall be opened at one time, which shall be as soon as practicable after the time appointed for their opening in the invitation to tender. - 9.8.2 Where examination of tenders reveals clerical errors or discrepancies which would affect the tender figure(s) in an otherwise successful tender, the tenderer should be afforded an opportunity of confirming, withdrawing or correcting his offer (the correction of genuine errors is permitted for tenders which are compliant in all other aspects).
+This should be documented, including the reason(s) for referral back to the tenderer. - 9.8.3 The Police and Crime Commissioner delegates to the Chief Executive the discretion to permit the consideration of tenders which do not comply strictly with the above rules, subject to the reasoning behind any discretion exercised being properly recorded.

-9.8 EVALUATION OF TENDERS
+9.9 EVALUATION OF TENDERS

-- 9.8.1 Assessment criteria may be made on appropriate technical, qualitative and financial grounds which are relevant to the contract concerned.
-These should be agreed before the Tender is issued in consultation with an appropriate stakeholder group, agreed with the Head of Contracts and Procurement, which should include financial and technical/practitioner representation. - 9.8.2 Evaluations of the Tender submissions are to be carried out by the stakeholder group based on the agreed criteria which shall be applied to all tenderers fairly, transparently and consistently. - 9.8.3 Those members of staff involved in the evaluation process should be mindful of the policy on gifts, loans and hospitality.
+- 9.9.1 Assessment criteria may be made on appropriate technical, qualitative and financial grounds which are relevant to the contract concerned.
+These should be agreed before the Tender is issued in consultation with an appropriate stakeholder group, which should generally include financial and technical/practitioner representation and be agreed with the Head of Contracts and Procurement - 9.9.2 Evaluations of the Tender submissions are to be carried out by the stakeholder group or their representatives based on the agreed criteria which shall be applied to all tenderers fairly, transparently and consistently.

+9.9.3 Those members of staff involved in the evaluation process should be mindful of the policy on gifts, loans and hospitality.

-9.9 ACCEPTANCE OF TENDERS
+9.10 ACCEPTANCE OF TENDERS